In 6 Conflict Areas Between Teams, I shared the importance of ‘interface goals’ and having a process for the team to:

 Team Building Process

 - Overview of the process, what makes this important, and how this will be followed-up and continued.

-- Team ground rules created.
+- Team ground rules were created.
 One important ground rule is for people to be thoughtful that we are here today to work out a solution, not to accuse or blame.

-Team members get with their team and discuss their individual ‘Accountable for, Authority needed, Others hurt, Other help’ document.
+Team members get with their team and discuss their ‘Accountable for, Authority needed, Others hurt, Other help’ document.

 Plus, a team member from the other team is asked to sit with a team that is not theirs.
 This person will be a recorder/ listener.
 Their role is to: